Updated: Aug 7

 These impressive graphics were made possible - in part - due to the console’s 64-colour palette.
 This was significantly greater than the 16 and 27 colour palettes of the 8-bit Microcomputers.

-25 of these colors could be displayed on-screen at any one time at a resolution of 256x240, which also compared favorably to the 8-Bit micros.
+25 of these colours could be displayed on-screen at any one time at a resolution of 256x240, which also compared favourably to the 8-Bit micros.

 Comparison with the home Micros in terms of CPU speed, RAM, etc. are difficult to make due to the radically different ways the home computers and the NES operated.

-One very significant difference was that the Game Paks could possess additional chips in them which could offload some of the strain on the Control Deck’s resources.
+One very significant difference was that the Game Paks were active media.
+They could feature additional chips inside them which could offload some of the strain on the Control Deck’s resources.
 This enabled the NES to run games which the hardware of the Control Deck would not have coped with on its own.
-The tapes and discs used by the home micros were simple data storage media and were thus incapable of this.
+The tapes and discs used by the home micros were simple passive data storage media and were thus incapable of this.

 One notorious feature of NES games was the dreaded ‘flicker’, which would result in sprites flickering out and becoming invisible.
 This was due to hardware limitations.
 The NES could only support a limited number of sprites on any given horizontal line.
 If that number was exceeded the sprites on that line would flicker.
 As such, games with lots of fast-moving sprites tended to suffer from flicker more than games with fewer and slower sprites.